AWS-Examples/CDK-Static-Contact-Form/README.md

-# AWS CDK - Static Contact Form POC - Part Two
+# AWS CDK - Static Contact Form POC - Part Five

-We have setup this environment, and renamed some files to better reflect what we are going to create.
+Setup the lambda API to publish a message to the SNS Topic.

 # Welcome to your CDK TypeScript project!